newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cds-healthcare.md

 ## Application Requirements

 * New Jersey business address where substances will be stored, prescribed, or dispensed (must match your DEA registration address)
-* Schedule(s) of the controlled dangerous substances
+* Schedule(s) of the CDS
 * Current and active professional license number (Certified Nurse Midwives must include their prescriptive authority suffix)
 * Social Security number
 * Signed attestation (included in application)
-* Applicable fees paid, once the NJ DCU has sent an invoice
+* Applicable fees paid, once the DCU has sent an invoice

 Email your completed CDS application to the New Jersey Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
 The DCU will email you an invoice to pay your fee online.